50 Easy No-Bake Recipes for the Hottest Days and Nights

 Spinach Salad with Tortellini & Roasted Onions

 Spinach and tortellini go so well together, and this salad makes an easy meal with leftover cooked chicken.
-What really makes it special are the roasted onions that add oomph to bottled salad dressing. —Robin Haas, Jamaica Plain, Massachusetts
+What really makes it special is the roasted onion that adds oomph to bottled salad dressing. —Robin Haas, Hyde Park, Massachusetts

 Root Beer Float Pie